Life in the UK Test: Before You Book

 If your computer crashes or there's a technical issue, tell an invigilator immediately.
 The test centre can usually resolve it and give you extra time.

-If the centre refuses to let you test (usually due to ID problems), you'll need to rebook.
+If the centre refuses to let you sit (usually due to ID problems), you'll need to rebook.
 Unfortunately, you won't get a refund for the missed attempt.

-If you're late, you may not be allowed to test.
-Test centres have strict schedules and can't wait for late arrivals.
+If you're late, you may not be allowed to sit.
+Centres have strict schedules and can't wait for late arrivals.

 If you're too unwell to take the test, contact the centre as soon as possible.
 Depending on timing, you may be able to reschedule without losing your fee.

-If you have a disability or health condition that affects how you take tests, you may be entitled to:
+If you have a disability or health condition that affects how you sit exams, you may be entitled to:

 You'll need to request these when booking and may need to provide evidence (such as a letter from your doctor).

-Can I take the test from home?
-No. The test must be taken in person at an official test centre.
+Can I sit the exam from home?
+No. It must be taken in person at an official centre.

 How soon can I book after failing?
 You can book another attempt immediately, though you'll need to pay again.